giladnavot/Citi-camunda/.swm/task-saving-process.gxqs6enk.sw.md

 # Inserting the task into the task manager

-The `insert` function is used to insert the task into the task manager.
+The <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/persistence/entity/TaskEntity.java" pos="238:5:5" line-data="  public void insert() {">`insert`</SwmToken> function is used to insert the task into the task manager.
 It fetches the task manager from the command context and inserts the task.

 ```java
   public void insert() {